Internet Engineering

-React is a declarative JavaScript library for building user interfaces specifically for single-page applications (SPA).
+React is a declarative JavaScript library for building user interfaces, especially single-page applications (SPA).

-It is open source and created by facebook (meta) in 2013.
+It is open source and was created at Facebook (Meta) in 2013.

 Declarative: Tell me what you want to do